stratisproject/Documentation/source/Operation Guides/InterFlux Masternodes/Creating and running Masternode/create-run-masternode.rst

    :height: 3.27778in

 Congratulations, you have successfully completed the registration and are now a member of the Federation.
-Your node will begin to earn rewards.
+Your node will begin to earn rewards dashboard will highlight mining status.

 Run Masternode
 ==============